 - Limit carbohydrates: replacing carbohydrates with high-protein and high-fiber foods will help regulate blood sugar.

-- Fiber-rich food: Fiber can help slow the digestion of carbohydrates and sugars.
+- Fiber-rich food: Fiber can help slow down the digestion of carbohydrates and sugars.

 - whole grains